 Colon Cancer Warning SignsDec 14, 2020

 Colon cancer is globally the third most common cancer.
 In combination or alone, the following five warning signs could potentially mean there is the presence of pre-cancerous or cancerous tumors within the colon or rectum.
 It is important to share any changes in your bowel functions or the onset of these symptoms with your physician who may order a screening colonoscopy.
 The good news is colon cancer recovery is possible, if caught in its early stages and there is no spread outside of the colon wall.
-To find a DMC physician or gastroenterologist, visit DMC.org/find-a-doctor or call 313-577-7261.
+To find a DMC physician or gastroenterologist, visit DMC.org/find-a-doctor or Click to Call.

 - Abnormal Stool Color or Shape

 Bleeding within the lower digestive tract or the rectum can cause changes in the color of stools.
 Another abnormal stool appearance to be on the look-out for is persistent “pencil stool”.

 - Abdominal Discomfort, Loss of Appetite and Nausea